wordpy/Agentic-AI-Sentiment-Analysis/README.md

 Licence:     Whatever license of spoon_ai

+python ./sentiment_agent.py

 Ask: recent sentiment about Nvidia?

 📋 Answer: The sentiment result for Nvidia is neutral, with recent news providing a balanced mix of factual updates, product enhancements, and some criticism, but no strong positive or negative tone.

 Authors comment:  Nvidia had fallen after blowout earnings report.
-If we include 500 past news articles, Nvidia will be positive or bullish!
+If we include 500 past news articles or articles from the past year, Nvidia will be very positive or bullish!

 Ask: recent sentiment about Nuclear Power?